 Commerce City levies, administers and collects its own sales and use tax under its home rule authority.
-Sales and use tax revenue is the primary source of funding for city operations and services, comprising more than 61 percent of general fund revenues.
+Sales and use tax revenue is the primary source of funding for city operations and services.
 Statewide, municipalities generate more than \$5 in these taxes to every \$1 of property taxes.

-Sales and use taxes have enabled municipalities to fund public services and improvements and keep municipal property taxes relatively low.
+Sales and use taxes fund public services and improvements and keep municipal property taxes relatively low.
 Appropriate actions at federal, state and local levels should preserve or enhance these local revenues, while still seeking opportunities to streamline or provide business certainty across municipalities.